Interoperability: Open standards

-Open standards rely on a broadly consultative and inclusive group including representatives from vendors, academics and others holding a stake in the development that discusses and debate the technical and economic merits, demerits and feasibility of a proposed common protocol.
+Open standards rely on a broadly consultative and inclusive group, including representatives from vendors, academics and others holding a stake in the development, that discusses and debates the technical and economic merits, demerits and feasibility of a proposed common protocol.
 After the doubts and reservations of all members are addressed, the resulting common document is endorsed as a common standard.
 This document may be subsequently released to the public, and henceforth becomes an open standard.
 It is usually published and is available freely or at a nominal cost to any and all comers, with no further encumbrances.
 Various vendors and individuals (even those who were not part of the original group) can use the standards document to make products that implement the common protocol defined in the standard and are thus interoperable by design, with no specific liability or advantage for customers for choosing one product over another on the basis of standardized features.
 The vendors' products compete on the quality of their implementation, user interface, ease of use, performance, price, and a host of other factors, while keeping the customer's data intact and transferable even if they choose to switch to another competing product for business reasons.

+However, while "open" is a necessary condition for an interoperabilty standard, it is not a sufficient condition.
+For example, the standard-setting processes for the Fortran, C, and C++ languages are open, with a broadly-inclusive consultative group.
+But the resulting standards are not interoperability standards.

 Post facto interoperability

 Post facto interoperability may be the result of the absolute market dominance of a particular product in contravention of any applicable standards, or if any effective standards were not present at the time of that product's introduction.
-The vendor behind that product can then choose to ignore any forthcoming standards and not co-operate in any standardization process at all, using its near-monopoly to insist that its product sets the de facto standard by its very market dominance.
-This is not a problem if the product's implementation is open and minimally encumbered, but it may well be both closed and heavily encumbered (e.g. by patent claims).
+The vendor behind that product can then choose to ignore any forthcoming standards and not cooperate in any standardization process at all, using its near-monopoly to insist that its product sets the de facto standard by its very market dominance.
+This is not a problem if the product's implementation is open and minimally encumbered, but it may well be both closed and heavily encumbered (e.g., by patent claims).
 Because of the network effect, achieving interoperability with such a product is both critical for any other vendor if it wishes to remain relevant in the market, and difficult to accomplish because of lack of cooperation on equal terms with the original vendor, who may well see the new vendor as a potential competitor and threat.
 The newer implementations often rely on clean-room reverse engineering in the absence of technical data to achieve interoperability.
 The original vendors may provide such technical data to others, often in the name of encouraging competition, but such data is invariably encumbered and may be of limited use.
 Availability of such data is not equivalent to an open standard, because: